MaterializeInc/materialize/doc/developer/platform/architecture-storage.md

 In response to a CREATE SOURCE command, the STORAGE layer should instantiate a *source ingestion pipeline*.
 This pipeline does not need to be a dataflow, but as we will see it is helpful to use timestamps to maintain consistency.

-The goal of the source ingestion pipeline is to produce data that can be appended to a `persist` collection.
+The goal of the source ingestion pipeline is to produce data that can be appended to the `persist` shards of a durable storage collection.
 The result of this collection is the primary user-facing output of the source ingestion pipeline.
 There may be other auxiliary information, like the reclocking collection, that feeds in to health checks and user-facing diagnostics.